 Understand That Kids Under 3 Don’t Pay For Tickets

 One of the huge perks of vacationing at Disney World with a toddler is that they DON’T need a park ticket to enter any of the theme parks.
-As long as they were 2 at the time of check in, even if they turn 3 during your vacation, they won’t be required to get a ticket.
+As long as they are 2 at the time of check in they won’t be required to purchase a ticket!
+This even counts if they turn 3 during your vacation!
+What a wonderful way to celebrate your babies birthday– and for free too!

 When deciding WHEN to take your trip with toddlers at Disney World, you’ll want to bear in mind a number of things to help you.
-If you can travel outside the school vacations, the crowds will be more bearable AND you’ll find the accommodation cheaper, too.
+If you can travel outside of school vacations, the crowds will be more bearable AND you’ll find cheaper accommodations, too.
 Check our crowd calendar to see if you can fit your trip into a less crowded time of year.

-You’ve heard of the terrible twos?
+And have you heard of the terrible twos?
 Imagine Disney World with a 2 year old who is hot, tired and over-excited.
+What a combination.
 If you can avoid the hottest and most humid times of the year (June to August), we recommend you do so.

-However, if you’re stuck to specific times of year, when it’s hot and crowded, you can still visit Disney with a toddler and have a great time….read on!
+However, if you’re stuck to specific times of year, when it’s hot and crowded, you can still visit Disney with a toddler and have a great time…. just read on!

 Getting Your Toddler Prepared For Disney